gromacs/gromacs/docs/user-guide/mdp-options.rst

 .. mdp:: nstxout

    (0) \[steps\]
-   number of steps that elapse between writing coordinates to output trajectory file, the last coordinates are always written
+   number of steps that elapse between writing coordinates to the output trajectory file (:ref:`trr`), the last coordinates are always written

 .. mdp:: nstvout

    (0) \[steps\]
-   number of steps that elapse between writing velocities to output trajectory, the last velocities are always written
+   number of steps that elapse between writing velocities to the output trajectory file (:ref:`trr`), the last velocities are always written

 .. mdp:: nstfout

    (0) \[steps\]
-   number of steps that elapse between writing forces to output trajectory.
+   number of steps that elapse between writing forces to the output trajectory file (:ref:`trr`), the last forces are always written.

 .. mdp:: nstlog